-Supporting children's development in Playa del Carmen by providing resources to two childcare centres: toy libraries and the equine therapy and integral care centre.
-The main focus of this project is to contribute to eradicate children exploitation, slavery, physical, psychological and sexual abuse through different workshops and programs.
-We are also supporting a local organization created by parents with children with disabilities, where formal education and therapies are given.
+Supporting children's development in Playa del Carmen by providing resources to two childcare centres: Toy Libraries and the Integral Care Centre.
+The main focus of this project is to contribute to the eradicate of children exploitation, physical, psychological and sexual abuse through different workshops and programmes.
+We are also supporting a local organisation founded by parents with children with disabilities, where formal education and therapies are given.

-Many children in Quintana Roo suffer from some form abandonment, sexual abuse, exploitation with low or no access to education.
-In Playa del Carmen, many adults work in the tourist industry and work long hours.
-Children are left unattended and are exposed to different threats such as gang's recruitment.
-In Mexico 5.1% of the population suffer some type of disability and are often discriminated.
-Therapy can be expensive and government authorities lack resources to provide adequate treatment.
+Many children in Quintana Roo suffer from some form abandonment or exploitation with low or no access to education.
+In Playa del Carmen, many adults work long, gruelling hours in the tourist industry.
+Children are left unattended and are exposed to different threats such as gang recruitment.
+In Mexico, 5.1% of the population suffer some type of disability and are often discriminated against.
+Therapy can be expensive and government authorities lack resources to provide adequate treatment

 We aim to empower children to create responsible adults that will have a better impact in the community.
-Children will learn to identify threats and stay away from them, which will impact positively the society around.
-Through our work, the Health centre can expand and offer their services to more children.
-This will diminish the amount of children left unattended and without therapies.
+Children will learn to identify threats and stay away from them, which will positively impact society.
+Through our work, the centres can expand and offer their services to more children.
+This will diminish the number of children left unattended and without therapies.
 In particular, the work with children with special needs will help them to become productive citizens.